 Toxic: See bottom of page.

-Habitat: Partridge Pea requires full to partial sun and dryer upland sites.
+Habitat: Partridge Pea requires full to partial sun and drier upland sites.
 It is invasive if not controlled and toxic to animals.

 Names: Partridge Pea was formerly classified in the genus Cassia, as one of the Sennas where it was named Cassia chamaecrista L. The older name of Sensitive Pea is based on the leaflets being sensitive to daylight as explained above.
 The genus name, Chamaecrista (and the former species name) is now used for plants that have sensitive leaves and pods that suddenly split to eject the seed.
 The word is from two Greek words - chamae, meaning 'low growth' and crista for 'crested'.
 The species, fasciculata, refers to a bundle of nerve fibers, referencing the sensitiveness of the leaflets.

-The author names for the plant classification are : ‘Michx.’ refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-Two important works were the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
-His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
-Michaux's work on this species was updated by ‘Greene’ who was Edward Lee Greene (1843-1915), American botanist who wrote Landmarks of Botanical History, named or re-described over 4,400 species of plants in the American west and was the first Professor of Botany at the University of California.
+The author names for the plant classification are : While no longer in the classification chain, the first to tackle the species was Linnaeus in 1753.
+His work was revised by ‘Michx.’ which refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
+Two important works were the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously) In this last work was his classification of Partridge Pea.
+Both Michaux and Linnaeus assigned the name Cassia chamaecrista.
+Michaux's son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva.
+Michaux's work on this species was updated by ‘Greene’ in 1897, arriving at the current name.
+This was Edward Lee Greene (1843-1915), American botanist who wrote Landmarks of Botanical History, named or re-described over 4,400 species of plants in the American west and was the first Professor of Botany at the University of California.

 Above: A plant showing the arrangement of leaves and flowers rising from the leaf axils.
 Drawing by William Curtis.

 Below: 1st photo The flat seed pods, this example from very late August.
-2nd photo - Flowers: Note the red at the base of the petals and one of the green linear sepals showing between the lower petals.
+2nd photo - Flowers: Note the red at the base of the petals.

 Below: 1st photo - The long leaf showing the paired leaflets.
 Note the bristly tips.
 2nd photo - Note the small reddish leaf stalk gland and the pair of awl shaped stipules at the base of the stalk.

 Notes: Eloise Butler first noted Partridge Pea's presence in the Garden when she saw the blooms in 1911.
 She reports planting seeds on Sept.
 10, 1913 and 20 plants on Aug.
 3, 1914, more plants in Sept.
-1918.
+1918, '24, and '32; seeds in '26 & '27.
 Martha Crone sowed seeds in 1945, '48, '53, and the plant was listed on her 1951 inventory of plants in the Garden at that time.
 Partridge Pea is native to certain counties of Minnesota along the Mississippi River from the Metro area south and also along the south side of the Minnesota River and several adjacent counties.
 This is the limit of its northern exposure.
 In the U. S. it ranges from the central plains eastward.
 Not known in Canada.
 It is considered weedy in certain states as it can become invasive in pastures and open areas.

 Eloise Butler wrote of this plant: "The beauty of the large flower of clear, bright yellow is enhanced by a purplish brown eye formed by the stamens and the blotching of some of the petals.
 The delicate, fresh, green leaflets of the compound leaf close together when touched and also for protection from cold at night."
 Published Aug.
 13, 1911 in the Minneapolis Sunday Tribune.